philvessey/TramTimes.Utilities/SECURITY.md

 When using these utilities:

 #### Generated Code

 - **Review generated code** before using it in production
 - Ensure generated jobs have proper error handling
 - Validate that connection strings and credentials are properly secured
 - Use secure configuration management (Azure Key Vault, AWS Secrets Manager, etc.)

 #### Database Security

 - Use strong, unique passwords for database connections
 - Implement proper network security (firewalls, VPNs)
 - Enable SSL/TLS for database connections
 - Follow the principle of least privilege for database users

 #### Redis Security

 - Enable Redis authentication with strong passwords
 - Use SSL/TLS for Redis connections
 - Restrict Redis network access
 - Regularly update Redis to the latest secure version

-#### Azure Blob Storage
-- Use Managed Identities when possible
-- Implement proper access controls (RBAC)
-- Enable encryption at rest and in transit
-- Use SAS tokens with minimal required permissions and short expiration times

 #### Elasticsearch Security

 - Enable Elasticsearch security features
 - Use strong authentication
 - Implement role-based access control